-But for RCT to operate meaningfully, as well as there being benefits to EIP that might occur in actuality, also important is that teachers have knowledge of such benefits.
-We suggest that such knowledge does exist: an interim report by Nelson et al., (2015) for instance suggests that of 300 teachers (in England) surveyed, 69 percent agreed or strongly agreed with the normative statement that "information from research plays an important role in informing teaching practice".
-Likewise 81 percent agreed or strongly disagreed with the statement "I do not believe that using information from research will help to improve pupil outcomes".
+But for RCT to operate meaningfully, as well as there being benefits to EIP that might occur in actuality, also important are teachers knowledge of such benefits.
+We suggest that such knowledge does exist: an interim report by Nelson et al., (2015) for instance, suggests that of 300 teachers (in England) surveyed, 69 percent agreed or strongly agreed with the normative statement that "information from research plays an important role in informing [their] teaching practice".
+Likewise 81 percent disagreed or strongly disagreed with the statement "I do not believe that using information from research will help to improve pupil outcomes".
 Similarly in case studies of 15 schools in England, developed by Caldwell et al., (2015) all school leaders appeared aware of the benefits of engaging in EIP.
-In terms of EIP being an efficient approach to school improvement, England's National Audit Office indicate that 64 percent of school leaders in England have seen the EEF's toolkit (NAO, 2015), with an implied assumption that they therefore had an understanding of the effectiveness and the cost of using particular evidence informed approaches.
+In terms of EIP being an efficient approach to school improvement, England's National Audit Office indicate that 64 percent of school leaders in England have seen the EEF's toolkit (NAO, 2015), with an implied assumption that they therefore also have an understanding of the effectiveness and the cost of using particular evidence informed approaches.

-But, while popular, RCT is also subject to substantive critique - in particular, from empirical studies which suggest that individuals do not behave in ways that regularly and consistently maximize their utility.
+While popular, however, RCT is also subject to substantive critique - in particular, from empirical studies which suggest that individuals do not behave in ways that regularly and consistently maximize their utility.
 For instance, people often make do with 'good enough' solutions as opposed to optimal ones; they use short cuts and rules of thumb rather than seek out all information required to achieve maximal utility from any given decision; and people can rely on intuition or perception rather than analyse the data relating to their decisions (Kahneman, 2003; Tan, 2014).
 Also vital is the suggestion that individuals often only possess bounded will power: individuals may engage in ways that are totally inconsistent with what will serve them best in the long term (Jolls et al., 1998).
 Similarly people act with bounded self-interest: that is, they act and care about others, so sacrifice or limit the maximization of their personal own interests (Jolls et al., 1998; Tan, 2014).
-Given the problem we pose earlier: that EIP may be regarded as beneficial, that teachers and school leaders would seem to know it is beneficials and yet EIP is not universally adopted, we ask whether there is an alternative approach to considering the rationality of evidence-use, that might help explain this situation as well as provide guidance on how a rational (and so 'most effective') situation might be reached.
+The activity of teaching may also prove to be too complex to fit within the RCT approach: for example, Hammersley (2001) argues that teaching takes place within a multifaceted, contextually situated environment, with multiple goals and potentially even multiple sets of values in play.
+What's more Hammersley (2001) suggests there can also be disagreements about what improvement or progress comprises.
+As such, given the problem we pose earlier: that EIP may be regarded as beneficial, that teachers and school leaders would seem to know it is beneficial and yet EIP is not universally adopted, we ask whether there is an alternative approach to considering the rationality of evidence-use, that might help explain the current situation of high awareness/low take-up of EIP, as well as provide guidance on how a rational (and so 'most effective') situation might be reached.